Note: This page provides advice for coursework students. Students enrolled in a Higher Degrees by Research should refer to HDR Candidature.

-We recognise that there are many factors that can affect your academic progress, especially if you are a first-year student making the transition to tertiary study.
+We recognise that there are many factors that can affect your academic progress and these are matters we can work through with you.

 Help with academic progress

 If you are experiencing difficulties with your studies, you are expected to proactively seek assistance and to access support services where needed.
-This might include meeting with an academic skills adviser or attending faculty drop-in sessions.
+This might include meeting with an academic skills adviser, meeting with your Program Coordinator or Placement Officer or attending faculty drop-in sessions.

-The University has a range of services to help you get back on track.
+The University has a range of services to help you get back on track, and you can book into most of these via the Student Hub.
 These include:

 If you are experiencing personal or financial difficulties that are impacting your studies, you should seek assistance through Student Central as soon as possible.

-Academic progress and unsatisfactory performance is managed under the University’s Monitoring Academic Progress and Exclusion policy and procedures.
+Academic progress and unsatisfactory performance is managed under the University’s Monitoring Academic Progress and Exclusion - Academic Policy and Procedures.
 These procedures are divided into three stages: early intervention; monitored enrolment; and consideration for exclusion.

 The University measures your progress based on the grades you achieve for individual courses, and your overall Grade Point Average (GPA).
-If you fail one or more courses in a given study period the Student Success team will contact you to provide resources and support.
+If you fail one or more courses in a given study period you will receive a MAP Stage 1 notification.

-At this stage, you will be expected to reflect on what might have impacted your studies, and to develop a plan to improve your results in future study periods.
+At this stage, you are encouraged to reflect on what might have impacted your studies, and to develop a plan to improve your results in future study periods.
 The Student Success team can help you do this.

-You will need to develop a formal Academic Improvement Plan that will help you set clear goals and actions to improve your academic performance.
+You will need to develop an Academic Improvement Plan that will help you set clear goals and actions to improve your academic performance.
 This may include:

 participating in academic skills programs